Original Song: Music and performances

 The musical performances and selection in the episode were met with mixed response from critics.
 The original track "Loser Like Me" received general acclaim from critics.
 Berk praised the performance, and gave it four stars.
 He opined, "All four stars are for the lyrics [...] in which the lovable dorks sing about being the lovable dorks we fell in love with [...]".
 In her review for the episode, Erica Futterman of Rolling Stone praised the song, and called it a "true anthem" that "ends triumphantly".
 Raymond Flandez of The Wall Street Journal gave a positive review of the song: "The song grew out of a collaborative brainstorming session that went beyond rhyming dictionaries or first attempts at ditties such as 'Trouty Mouth', 'Big Ass Heart', and 'Hell to the No'."
-Jarrett Wieselman of the New York Post commended the show for the use of original songs, and wrote "Glee entered uncharted territory last night [...] no, not Kurt's first kiss.
-I'm talking about New Directions dabbling in, and debuting, their very first original songs.
-It was as risky for the show as it was for the group since opting to perform wholly new creations would either give them a leg up on the competition or put them six feet under."
 Bobby Hankinson of the Houston Chronicle praised the song, and deemed it "fun and summery".